eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES_old.rst

    * - ``acknowledgement``
      - A place to acknowledge various types of support for the project that produced this data.
 (ACDD)
      - **ex.:**
-        - acknowledgement="Principal funding for the NTAS experiment is provided by the US NOAA Climate Observation Division."
+        - acknowledgement=”Principal funding for the NTAS experiment is provided by the US NOAA Climate Observation Division.”
      - *S*

 5. Provenance